Cruise Ship Culinary Jobs

 There are many similarities between culinary jobs in restaurants and cruise line kitchen jobs, but there are also considerable differences.
 One significant difference is the size of the cruise ship Galley / kitchen.
 The second one is the volume of food being prepared.

-The size of the Galley on cruise ships can vary from 10 Cooks on small river cruise lines to up to 300 Cooks on large ocean cruise lines.
-And so, when 300 Cooks work together on a ship, it is expected that they are cooking extremely large amounts of food.
+The size of the Galley on cruise ships can vary from 10 cooks on small river cruise lines to up to 300 cooks on large ocean cruise lines.
+And so, when 300 Chefs work together on a ship, it is expected that they are cooking extremely large amounts of food.

 Here are a few examples of the volume of foods being cooked / processed on a 7-day cruise on a large ocean cruise ship with a total population of 6000 passengers and crew: